-‘Thinking the Edit!’ is back in Berlin this month!
+‘Thinking the Edit!’ is back in Berlin in December!

 This is not a course to learn editing software (Avid Media Composer, Premiere Pro, Final Cut Pro X, DaVinci Resolve).
 This workshop is about theory and creativity, and is designed to introduce to the world of film editing to professionals coming form all areas, so they can incorporate the process and concepts of editing to their creative life.

 Previous editions of ‘Thinking the Edit!’ have been hosted by film-schools like DOCMA, Master-LAV, and FilmArche Berlin.